FiniteObliviate/Project-Training-2020/README.md

 ## Unit 4: Unit Test

+## Final Project:
+Please form a team with 2~3 members and pick a project from http://www.cse.msu.edu/~cse231/PracticeOfComputingUsingPython/.

 ## Q&A

 Q: Do we have a syllabus for this course?
 What's the goal of this course?